 Not freelancing = 0.71%

-Overall, this was an event that we’re extremely proud of.
-And we hope that those who attended, and those who will watch it online, will greatly benefit from the information and advice that was shared by our panel of experts.
+Overall, we’re extremely proud of our first live streaming event.
+We hope that those who attended, as well as those who watch the replay, will benefit from the information and advice shared by our panel of experts.

-If you’d like more information on the Dribbble event, or if you’d like us to email you the slide presentations, feel free to contact us at [email protected].
-Thanks again to all of you for a wonderful event!
+If you’d like more information on the Dribbble event, or if you’d like us to email you the slide presentations, feel free to contact us at [email protected]

 Ugur Kaner is the co-founder and CEO of Hyke, the online platform that helps freelancers save $15,000 or more in taxes every year